gax1985/NSCC/Wireless and Mobile/Sept. 26th.md

 and the DS through the AP
 10

+##### Definitions for the terms in the context of IEEE 802.11:

+1. **Access Point (AP)**: An access point is a device that allows wireless devices to connect to a wired network using Wi-Fi.
+[It acts as a bridge between the wireless clients and the wired network, providing connectivity and managing data traffic](https://en.wikipedia.org/wiki/Wireless_access_point)[1](https://en.wikipedia.org/wiki/Wireless_access_point).

+2. **Distribution System (DS)**: The distribution system is the infrastructure used to connect multiple access points within a wireless network.
+[It enables communication between different basic service sets (BSS) and integrates the wireless network with other wired networks](https://www.geeksforgeeks.org/ieee-802-11-architecture/)[2](https://www.geeksforgeeks.org/ieee-802-11-architecture/)[3](https://en.wikipedia.org/wiki/Wireless_distribution_system).

+3. **Portal**: A portal is a logical entity that connects a wireless local area network (WLAN) to other networks, such as a wired LAN or the internet.
+[It serves as a gateway, allowing data to flow between the WLAN and external networks](https://www.geeksforgeeks.org/ieee-802-11-architecture/)[2](https://www.geeksforgeeks.org/ieee-802-11-architecture/).

+4. **Distribution Service**: The distribution service is a set of functions provided by the distribution system to manage the delivery of data frames between stations within the network.
+[It ensures that data is properly routed to its destination within the extended service set (ESS)](https://www.informit.com/articles/article.aspx?p=24411&seqNum=7)[4](https://www.informit.com/articles/article.aspx?p=24411&seqNum=7).

+5. **BSSID (Basic Service Set Identifier)**: The BSSID is a unique identifier for a basic service set (BSS) within a wireless network.
+[It is typically the MAC address of the access point’s radio interface and is used to distinguish between different BSSs within the same network](https://en.wikipedia.org/wiki/Service_set_%28802.11_network%29)[5](https://en.wikipedia.org/wiki/Service_set_%28802.11_network%29)[6](https://www.cbtnuggets.com/blog/technology/networking/8-components-of-a-802-11-wireless-service-set).

 ### 802.11 –  ARCHITECTURE
  IEEE also defines the operating
 frequency range for 802.11